chenyangh/TAG-waTer_pAper_nameoloGy/README.md

 Given a string X and a title Y, X is referred as the *WATER STYLE* subsequence of Y if:
 1. X is a frequently used English word.
-2. Each word in Y must have at least one character that appear in X.
+2. Each word in Y must have at least one character that appears in X.
 3. X is a subsequence of Y.

 There are currently two supported arguments currently: